BIOL409/BIOL409.github.io/_posts/2016-03-30-info-session.md

 ---

 **Remember!!!**
-our first information session will be on Wednesday April 1st, at 4:00 pm in the Biodiversity Building Room 224 (second floor).
+our first information session will be on Wednesday April 1st, at 4:00 pm at the Biodiversity Building Room 224 (second floor).
 We will answer your questions about this one-in-life-time-experience.

 Don't know where is it?, don't worry... here is a map